betamaxteam/betamax/index.md

 ## Introduction

-Betamax is a record/playback proxy for testing JVM applications that access external HTTP resources.
-The project was inspired by Ruby's [VCR][vcr].
+Betamax is a record/playback proxy for testing JVM applications that access external HTTP resources such as [web services][webservices] and [REST][rest] APIs.
+The project was inspired by the [VCR][vcr] library for Ruby.

+Testing code that accesses HTTP services can be awkward.
+3rd party downtime, network availability and resource constraints (such as the Twitter API's [rate limit][twitterratelimit]) can affect the reliability of your tests.
+You can always write custom _stub_ web server code and configure the application to connect to a different URI when running tests but this requires some up front time and may mean reinventing the wheel the next time a similar situation is encountered.

+Betamax aims to solve these problems by intercepting HTTP connections initiated by your application and returning _recorded_ responses.

-Betamax can record and play back HTTP interactions made by your app so that your tests can run without any real HTTP traffic going to external URLs.
-The first time an annotated test is run any HTTP traffic is recorded to a _tape_ and subsequent runs will play back the recorded HTTP response without connecting to the external server.
+The first time a test annotated with `@Betamax` is run any HTTP traffic is recorded to a _tape_ and subsequent runs will play back the recorded HTTP response from the tape without actually connecting to the external server.

 Betamax works with JUnit and [Spock][spock].
 Although it is written in [Groovy][groovy] Betamax can be used to test applications written in any JVM language so long as HTTP connections are made in a way that respects Java's `http.proxyHost` and `http.proxyPort` system properties.